 - Supporting further intervention in learning when this would help a FSM child reach their potential

 The school is required by the government to publish to parents how the Pupil Premium has been spent.
-Please use the link below to access the report for Pupil Premium spending in 2016 - 2017.
+Please use the links below to access our Pupil Premium reports.

 Who is eligible for free school meals?